jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

-Operations cover any mathematical operation (multiply, divide, subtract), but also some more specialist ones like "modulus" which gives you the reminder of a divsion.
+Operations cover any mathematical operation (multiply, divide, subtract), but also some more specialist ones like "modulus" which gives you the reminder of a division.
 We can also "overload" operations so "add" works on multiple data types, for example:

 .. code-block::